-The Year 9 Parents Evening will be held on Wednesday, 22 January 2020 in the Recital Hall from 5.00pm – 7.30pm and any parents of pupils who are undecided or would like further advice about option choices will have the opportunity to seek further guidance at this event.
+The Year 9 Parents Evening will be held virtually on Wednesday, 20 January 2021 via MS Teams from 5.50pm – 8.15pm and any parents of pupils who are undecided or would like further advice about option choices will have the opportunity to seek further guidance at this event.

 Please do not hesitate to contact me if I can be of further help at this preliminary stage.

 1 Assessment will be mainly by exam, with other types of assessment used only where they are needed to test essential skills.
 Coursework or Controlled Assessments occur only in a few subjects.